uapi-group/specifications/specs/unified_kernel_image.md

 [`sbsigntool`](https://manpages.debian.org/unstable/sbsigntool/sbsign.1.en.html) and
 [`pesign`](https://github.com/rhboot/pesign) can be used to sign UKI files.
 The signature format and process again match the ones already used for PE files, so they will not be redefined here.

+## Distribution-built UKIs Installed by Package Managers

+UKIs that are built centrally by distributions and installed via the package manager should be installed in `/usr/lib/modules/$UNAME/`, where `$UNAME` is the output of `uname -r` of the kernel included in the UKI, so that tools staging or consuming UKIs have a common place to store and look for them.

+The installed UKIs should have a filename `<version format specification>.efi`, i.e. the filename is left to implementers but must be valid for comparisons according to the [Version Format Specification](version_format_specification.md).